To Kill a Mockingbird, Author Harper Lee

 -- Harper Lee

-After the book was published, Nelle must have thought the writing seemed easy compared to going on the road to promote the book.
+After the book was published, Nelle said the writing seemed easy compared to going on the road to promote the book.

 At book signings and during sit-down interviews with journalists, Nelle found that most of their tiresome questions had to do with "Is the book biographical?" or "Who were the characters in the book really modeled after."